shreyagupta98/MochiGaDaisukiFinal/ProjectDocument.md

 ## Game Feel

+**Document what you added to and how you tweaked your game to improve its game feel.**

 To improve the game feel, we collectively suggested and implemented minor changes as we progressed, to improve the various elements and flourishes that generally engage players in the medium of visual novels.